-The Milwaukee Water Works is replacing residential water meters in Milwaukee, Greenfield, Hales Corners, and St. Francis during the next several years.
-Learn more about the program.
+The Milwaukee Water Works is replacing residential water meters in Milwaukee, Greenfield, Hales Corners, St. Francis, and West Milwaukee during the next several years.
+Learn more.

 Milwaukee has an abundant water resource in Lake Michigan, which contributes to a high quality of life and a reliable supply of fresh drinking water.
 We use Lake Michigan water and return it to the lake.
 As a steward of the resource, the Milwaukee Water Works uses sustainable practices to reduce its energy, carbon and water footprints while purifying and pumping the water.
 The utility focuses on supply-side conservation, water accountability, energy conservation, operational efficiency and consumer advocacy to prevent water waste.
 The Milwaukee Water Works has received several environmental stewardship awards for these activities.